 - Include a 'seen' status of inbox messages to identify new messages from messages that have already been read.
 A message will be marked as seen when the user opens the message in Inbox.

-Inbox for Mobile App Messaging is only available for authorized users and allows for 100 messages (maximum) to be saved per inbox.
+Inbox is only available for authorized users and allows for 100 messages (maximum) to be saved per inbox.
 Messages are retained for 6 months from the send date, after which they will be deleted and no longer accessible to the user.

 Technical Setup Guides

-To configure Inbox for Mobile App Messaging you first need to set it up in the Mobile SDK for the operating systems of mobile platforms we support:
+To configure Inbox you first need to set it up in the Mobile SDK for the operating systems of mobile platforms we support:

 Once a topic has been created it will be available to select in the web interface when you are creating your push notification in Flow and Broadcast or via the API as a parameter called Topic which you would include in your request.
 As soon as the message or push notification is sent the topic will be applied.

 If a topic is deleted, it will not be able to be selected in the web interface for new configurations.
 Messages that exist under the deleted topic will not be removed.